 Before starting the

-zigbee-cli program, you can run the following command to provide debug output.
+zigbee-cli program, you can run this command to provide debug output that "follows" events live, as they occur.

 journalctl -f | grep zigbeed &